1,000+ Opportunities

 Information updated as of December 2024

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations, local government agencies, colleges, and universities in Illinois.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations, local government agencies, colleges, and universities in Illinois.
+Confirm the full requirements in the official notice before applying.